[KB8566] "Peer certificate is going to expire" error in ESET PROTECT On-Prem

 This article assumes that you have the appropriate access rights and permissions to perform the tasks below.

-If you use the default Administrator user or are unable to perform the tasks below (the option is unavailable), create a second administrator user with all access rights.
+If you are unable to perform the tasks below (the option is unavailable), create a second administrator user in ESET PROTECT or ESET PROTECT On-Prem with all access rights.

 • Endpoints stop checking in to ESET PROTECT On-Prem